The bank changed the locks on my door, but my home is still in foreclosure. Is that legal and what should I do?

 Various factors can contribute to this happening.
 Generally, the determination is made quickly, perhaps after just one brief cursory visit to the property.
 There have been instances of certain companies deeming a home vacant even when there was evidence to the contrary, such as a barking dog inside the home, a car in the driveway, garbage cans placed outside for pickup, or a neighbor’s statement that the home is occupied.
 (Learn more in Deceptive Foreclosure Practices: When Banks Treat Occupied Homes as Vacant.)

 Or, there may be a financial incentive for a company to deem a property vacant since they may make more money that way.
 The company might charge $100 to board up the doorway or $60 to change the locks, for example.

 One New York judge has suggested that homeowners who are wrongfully locked out of their own homes should cut off the padlock.
 The judge, Housing Court Judge Patrick M. Carney, noted that people should leave their house only when they are legally required to do so.
 (Read more about Judge Carney's advice to homeowners.)

 If you come home to find the locks changed or the door padlocked, you should certainly call your loan servicer and let them know that you've been illegally locked out of your home.
 (To figure out who your loan servicer is, look at your monthly mortgage payment coupon.)
 You should also call the field service company (if you can find out which company did the lockout), though they'll likely refer you back to the servicer.
-You may also want to speak to a qualified attorney who can advise you what to do in your particular circumstances.
+You might also want to speak to a qualified attorney who can advise you what to do in your particular circumstances.